kshedden/workshops/dair3/design/design.md

   - The main explanation for associations being non-causal is the role of a _confounding variable_ (or "confounder").
 This is a variable that causally influences both the exposure and the outcome.
+It can also be referred to as a _common cause_ of the exposure and the outcome.
 Let's reconsider the two examples above:

     - Temperature and rainfall are likely confounding factors in the relationship between ice cream consumption and drowning.
 On warm days